The best Gantt chart software makes it simpler and easier to track and manage the many tasks of a complex, ever-changing

 Microsoft Project is available as a cloud-based or on-premise solution, offering versions that are browser-based only.
-The $10/user/month plan is browser based only, whereas the $30/user/month plan has a downloadable desktop client.
+The basic plan is browser based only, whereas the mid-range plan has a downloadable desktop client.
 The top tier plan includes support for demand management.

 That said, Microsoft Project is an excellent project management tool for experienced Gantt chart users, and its project cost projection features are some of the best in the business.

 Easy and intuitive to use, TeamGantt is free for teams of up to three people working on a single project.
-The Standard and Advanced pricing plans are both based on the number of users, with plans starting at $19.90/month per user, when paid annually.
+The Standard and Advanced pricing plans are both based on the number of users.
 The main difference between the two is that the Standard plan is focused on projects, while the Advanced plan includes time tracking and hourly estimates.

 TeamGantt has apps for iOS and Android and can sync with Trello, Slack, Google Calendar, iCal, and Outlook.
 While this is fine for most small businesses, it lags behind the integrations available in more established options, such as Smartsheet.

 The competitively priced ProofHub is a Gantt chart tool for small businesses that aims for simplicity while including major features such as task management tools, time tracking, notifications, file sharing, reports, and in-app chat.

 Both of ProofHub’s plans allow for unlimited users.
-The Essential plan is $45/month when billed annually and allows for 40 projects and file storage up to 15 GB.
-The Ultimate plan starts at $89/month when billed annually, allows for unlimited projects, and includes extra features like API support, custom roles, advanced activity logs, data export, and priority support.
+The Essential plan allows for 40 projects and file storage up to 15 GB.
+The Ultimate plan starts allows for unlimited projects, and includes extra features like API support, custom roles, advanced activity logs, data export, and priority support.